 Does Age Matter?

-HCM has a weird way of showing up in two specific waves: young adults (2–4 years) or seniors (8–10 years).
+HCM can appear in cats at different ages, including young adults and seniors.
 However, age generally increases the risk for everything.
-For high-risk breeds, don't wait for symptoms—start annual cardiac screenings while they’re still young.
+For high-risk breeds, don't wait for symptoms—ask your veterinarian whether cardiac screening is appropriate while they're still young.

 Secondary Culprits